Coordinate covalent bond: Examples

 This electronic structure has an electric dipole, hence the name polar bond.
 In reality, the atoms carry partial charges; the more electronegative atom of the two involved in the bond will usually carry a partial negative charge.
 One exception to this is carbon monoxide.
 In this case, the carbon atom carries the partial negative charge although it is less electronegative than oxygen.

 An example of a dative covalent bond is provided by the interaction between a molecule of ammonia, a Lewis base with a lone pair of electrons on the nitrogen atom, and boron trifluoride, a Lewis acid by virtue of the boron atom having an incomplete octet of electrons.
 In forming the adduct, the boron atom attains an octet configuration.

 The electronic structure of a coordination complex can be described in terms of the set of ligands each donating a pair of electrons to a metal centre.
 For example, in hexamminecobalt(III) chloride, each ammonia ligand donates its lone pair of electrons to the cobalt(III) ion.
 In this case, the bonds formed are described as coordinate bonds.
+In the Covalent Bond Classification (CBC) method, ligands that form coordinate covalent bonds with a central atom are classed as L-type, while those that form normal covalent bonds are classed as X-type.